Graf Ignatievo open day 1th June 2007

 Graf Ignatievo

-Hunting for Migs in Bulgaria,
+Hunting for Mig's in Bulgaria,

-At the moment there are two squadrons flying at Graf Ignatievo, one is the 1/3 Iztrebitelna Avio Eskadrila, flying the Mig-21Bis and -UM and the other 2/3 Iztrebitelna Avio Eskadrila, flying the MiG-29A and -UB.
-Also present are large numbers of Mig-21’s stored on several aprons around the base and many have already found their way to the dump as it is filling up with more and more Mig-21’s.
+At the moment there are two squadrons flying at Graf Ignatievo with the 3.IAB, 1/3 Iztrebitelna Avio Eskadrila flying the Mig-21 Bis and UM and 2/3 Iztrebitelna Avio Eskadrila flying the MiG-29 a and UB.
+Also present is a large numbers of Mig-21’s stored in several aprons over the field, although the dump is getting filed more and more with Mig-21’s.

 Krumovo